-Unjust distribution of wealth: The policies pursued during the past 26 years have added to poverty and increased the rich poor gap.
-Availability of actual figures is a problem.
-Yet whatever is known, indicates that poverty that had declined between 1975 and 1990, again increased after that.
-If the Everybody knows how merci K lessly, the country was plundered by Benazir Bhutto and her group in the PPP and how the money was siphoned out of the country, Now two years have passed and not a single penny could be recovered despite outcry.
-The same is the story of the Prime Minister's family He himself admitted that his business, concerns have availed Rs.
-10bn from the banking sector alone which he has not paid back (this amount accounts for 1/15th, of of the total default).
+Everybody knows how mercilessly the country was plundered by Benazir Bhutto and her group in PPP tenure and how the money was siphoned out of the country.
+Now two years have passed and not a single penny could be recovered despite outcry.
+The same is the story of the Prime Minister's family.
+He himself admitted that his business concerns have availed Rs.
+10 billion from the banking sector alone, which he has not paid back (this amount accounts for 1/15th of the total default).

 Extravagance continues on the highest scale.
-The President House and the Prime Minister office con- sume more than Rs.
-2bn annually, which together is more than the whole federal budget of the health sector.
+The President House and the Prime Minister office consume more than Rs.
+2 billion.
+Annually which together is more than the whole federal budget of the health sector.
 The information ministry, which is doing nothing but official propaganda, spends Rs.
-1bn per year.
-Compared to this, the total allocation for research and development (R&D) in the country, is Ra 14.5 mn.
-Parliament itself is partner in this, doll out business.
-It is neither playing any role to correct the economic priorities, nor to establish some effective mechanism of accountability to check corruption So, we are again faced with the question of political will and change: of leadership, without which the new chapter of national life is hard to open.
+1 billion per year.
+Compared to this, the total allocation for research and development (R&D) in the country is Rs.
+14.5 million.
+Parliament itself is partner in this doll out business.
+It is neither playing any role to correct the economic priorities, nor to establish some effective mechanism of accountability to check corruption.
+So, we are again faced with the question of political will and change of leadership, without which the new chapter of national life is hard to open.

-Another apparently subsidiary but very important fact is the lack of reliable machinery to provide correct information and statistic The Statistics Division first ascertains the mood of the government Even the State Bank, having attained partial freedom, avoids giving free opinion.

-There is little open dialogue about policy-making Radio and TV are but government's maidservants.
+Another apparently subsidiary but very important fact is the lack of reliable machinery to provide correct information and statistics.
+The Statistics Division first ascertains the mood of the government.
+Even the State Bank, having attained partial freedom, avoids giving free opinion.
+There is little open dialogue about policy-making.
+Radio and TV are but government's maidservants.
 Attempts are also being made to tame the press.
 The Parliament forum has lost all its effectiveness.
-There is no way of general discussion and participation in policy decisions or to avail. public opinion about national and international issues.
+There is no way of general discussion and participation in policy decisions or to avail public opinion about national and international issues.
 Important international agreements are neither brought to the notice of the nation, nor placed before the Parliament.
-At best, closed-door decisions are reached in the cabinet, more truly, the cabinets rather informed, whereas a few top persons take decisions.
-Resultantly the country lacks open governance, which is the spirit of good governance.
+At best, closed-door decisions are reached in the cabinet; more truly, the cabinet is rather informed, whereas a few top persons take decisions.
+Resultantly, the country lacks open governance, which is the spirit of good governance.
 This attitude only encourages corruption and promotes dictatorial tendencies.

-The way-out
+The way-out:

-To get rid of the economic quagmire and to revamp the economy, à number of steps are required.
+To get rid of the economic quagmire and to revamp the economy, a number of steps are required.
 The first is to have a clear vision of the economic system, the objectives and the priorities.
-The present Government has no such vision.
-The government - whether present or past-has only worked to strength- en the feudal and capitalist system, and to promote a type of political and economic aristocracy.
-More: important therefore, is to have proper concept of the new system, "whose main features were outlined above in our critique of the present system and for which we referred to what Allama Iqbal and the Quaid-j-.
-Azam had to say.
-Without that vision no change is possible..
+The present government has no such vision.
+The government - whether present or past - has only worked to strengthen the feudal and capitalist system, and to promote a type of political and economic aristocracy.
+More important therefore, is to have proper concept of the new system, whose main features were outlined above in our critique of the present system and for which we referred to what Allama Iqbal and Quaid-e-Azam had to say.
+Without that vision no change is possible.

 There is need to design a detailed policy-making system and an economic strategy in the light of the said vision.
-Praise be to.
-Allah, the theoretical work, covering all necessary details, has already been done by the Islamic movement in Pakistan, as wellness by the global movements and their friendly research institutions and scholars.
-Enormous Literature is available to provide guidance to any good government to work out detailed programme in no time
+Praise be to Allah, the theoretical work, covering all necessary details, has already been done by the Islamic Movement in Pakistan, as well as by the global movements and their friendly research institutions and scholars.
+Enormous literature is available to provide guidance to any good government to work out detailed program in no time.